uhppoted/uhppoted/README.md

 #### Readers

-Almost any reader with a Wiegand-26 interface should probably work (there have been reports of offbrand readers that don't) work but the readers below are in active use:
+Almost any reader with a Wiegand-26 interface should probably work (there have been reports of offbrand readers that don't) but the readers below are in active use:

 | Reader | Notes       |
 | ------ | ----------- |